jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostTeamsApi.md

 final String importFrom = 'importFrom_example'; // String | String that defines from which application the team was exported to be imported into Mattermost.

 try {
-  final MMImportTeam200Response result = await client.teams.importTeam(teamId, file, filesize, importFrom); // returns MMImportTeam200Response instance
+  final MMImportTeam200Response? result = await client.teams.importTeam(teamId, file, filesize, importFrom); // await the Future<MMImportTeam200Response?>
-  print(result);
+  print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostTeamsApi->importTeam: $e\n');
 }